Research | Policy Briefs

 Data centers vary in financial, technical, and ownership structure:

-Enterprise data centers: Built, owned, and operated by companies to serve their customer base.
+Enterprise data centers: Built, owned, and operated by companies to serve their own business needs.

 Managed services data centers: Operated by third parties (e.g., an IT services provider) on behalf of companies.